swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 ############################### Basic[19446:10081868] Head Tracking enabled successfully.
 ```

-* If you run on a simulator or device that does not support FaceID, you should get output similar to below. `JabberwockyHTKitCore.framework` binary comes with i386 and x86_64 archs, so that running in a simulator should not crash.
+* If you run on a simulator or device that does not support FaceID, you should get XCode output similar to below. `JabberwockyHTKitCore.framework` binary comes with i386 and x86_64 module archs, so that running in a simulator should not crash.

 ```
 ############################### Basic[2476:18033900] Requested Camera Permission